-Whether joining the high school debate team or talking about topical discussions in class, debating is a wonderful way to shore up speaking skills and build confidence.
+Whether joining the high school debate team or talking about topical discussions in class, debating current topics is a wonderful way to shore up speaking skills and build confidence.
 Debating helps you learn about yourself, think on your feet, and how to take a stand on issues.
-To prepare for a debate, consider some of these issues and questions to help formulate a solid argument.
+To prepare, consider some of these interesting debate topics, issues, and questions to help formulate a solid argument.

 Social Debate Topics

 Should there be time limits on welfare benefits and should welfare recipients be required to take drug tests?
 Many states are examining ways to update and modify the traditional welfare system.
 In 2017 the state of Maine again proposed a ban on SNAP (Supplemental Nutrition Assistance Program) participants' ability to buy soda and candy.
 In late 2016 the USDA made a new rule requiring stores accepting SNAP to carry a wider variety of healthy food options.
 Are these changes helpful or harmful?
 Are there other ways society can help each other?

 Should abortion be legal?
 Is late-term abortion ever an acceptable choice?
 These questions form the bulk of the debate over abortion.
 When forming an argument based on these questions, you must consider abortion in cases of rape and whether teenagers should be able to get an abortion without their parents being notified.
 Arguments could also explore the definition of abortion and the rights of both mothers and fathers.

 Legalization of Gay Marriage

 The U.S. Supreme Court has legalized gay marriage, but many are still debating the issue.
 At the center of the debate are what the true definition of marriage is and whether gay couples should be given the same rights and benefits as married heterosexual couples.
 Some question whether this is a legal issue or a religious issue.
 Debates could examine how the legalization of gay marriage has affected society as a whole.